 NSF grants U.S. Satellite a 2-year, $950,000 award to implement SPRINTT in middle and high school classrooms around the world.
 Using compelling digital content and with an Alaska Native lens, students explore evidence of climate change.

-NASA grants U.S. Satellite a 5-year, $2,500,000 award for the design and implementation of NASA's Endeavor Science Teaching Certificate Project.
-In a highly competitive process, teachers compete for NASA Endeavor Fellowships to earn a certificate in STEM Education from Teachers College, Columbia University.
+NASA grants U.S. Satellite a 5-year, $2,500,000 award for the design and implementation of NASA's Endeavor STEM Teaching Certificate Project.
+In a highly competitive process, teachers compete for NASA Endeavor Fellowships to earn a certificate in STEM Education.

 New York's Department of Labor grants U.S. Satellite a $441,000 award to apply its research-based methodologies into a new area of adult learning.
 Transitional and emerging workers take live online training to prepare to earn the National Work Readiness Credential.